stanfordnlp/dspy/README.md

 - Hands-on Overviews of DSPy by the community: [DSPy Explained! by Connor Shorten](https://www.youtube.com/watch?v=41EfOY0Ldkc), [DSPy explained by code_your_own_ai](https://www.youtube.com/watch?v=ycfnKPxBMck)
 - Interviews: [Weaviate Podcast in-person](https://www.youtube.com/watch?v=CDung1LnLbY), and you can find 6-7 other remote podcasts on YouTube from a few different perspectives/audiences.
 - **Tracing in DSPy** with Arize Phoenix: [Tutorial for tracing your prompts and the steps of your DSPy programs](https://colab.research.google.com/github/Arize-ai/phoenix/blob/main/tutorials/tracing/dspy_tracing_tutorial.ipynb)
-- [DSPy: Not Your Average Prompt Engineering](https://jina.ai/news/dspy-not-your-average-prompt-engineering), why it's crucial for future prompt engineering, and yet why it is challenging for prompt engineers to learn.

 ### B) Guides